loomio/loomio-coop-handbook/stewarding.md

 * how can I best support you?
 * ...and sometimes the co-op will suggest a prompt or theme for stewards to bring up

+---

+**Update August 2016** - this stewarding system has been extended out of Loomio [into the wider Enspiral network](http://handbook.enspiral.com/stewardship_agreement.html).
+Cool eh! 🐝